cdlhub/documentation/md/OutputComponents.md

 * work/summarycalc2.bin
 * work/summarycalc3.bin

 The user must ensure the work subdirectory exists.
-The user may also specify a subdirectory of work to store these files. e.g.
+The user may also specify a subdirectory of /work to store these files. e.g.

 * work/summaryset1/summarycalc1.bin
 * work/summaryset1/summarycalc2.bin
 * work/summaryset1/summarycalc3.bin

 The reason for leccalc not having an input stream is that the calculation is not valid on a subset of events, i.e. within a single process when distributing events across multiple processes.
 It must bring together all event losses before assigning event losses to periods and ranking losses by period.
-The summarycalc losses for all events (all processes) must be written to the input folder before running leccalc.
+The summarycalc losses for all events (all processes) must be written to the /work folder before running leccalc.

 ##### Calculation